Why I No Longer Take Certain Standard Process Supplements

 …Furthermore, FDA required that the manufacturers demonstrate that the amount of hormone left in each edible tissue after treatment is below the appropriate safe level.”

-The use of antibiotics has been controversial for many years now.
+The use of antibiotics have been controversial for many years now.
 As more and more bacteria resistant strains are becoming more widespread, many have blamed the overuse of antibiotics used on livestock as one of the primary causes.

-Just a few days ago, the FDA announced a campaign to encourage cattle farmers to use fewer antibiotics on their livestock.
+Not long ago, the FDA announced a campaign to encourage cattle farmers to use fewer antibiotics on their livestock.
 However, don’t be fooled here.
 The key word is “encourage”.

 Per a statement updated on 4/11/2012, the FDA shows their true colors by attempting to placate to the “welfare of human safety” by stating the following: